abhirockzz/debezium-javaee-test-drive/README.md

 ### See it in action..

-Assuming you have connected to MySQL, you can now play around with the data

 #### Connect to the MySQL Docker container

 You can do so using another Docker container (`docker run -it --rm --name mysqlterm --link demysql mysql:5.7 sh -c 'exec mysql -h"$MYSQL_PORT_3306_TCP_ADDR" -P"$MYSQL_PORT_3306_TCP_PORT" -uroot -p"$MYSQL_ENV_MYSQL_ROOT_PASSWORD"'`) as mentioned in the [Debezium tutorial](http://debezium.io/docs/tutorial/) or an external client (I used one)

 ![](https://abhirockzz.files.wordpress.com/2017/06/mysql-1.jpg)

+Once you have connected to MySQL, you can play around with the data

 - **Update** a record: `UPDATE customers SET first_name='Anne Marie' WHERE id=1004;`
 - **Create** a new record: `INSERT INTO inventory.customers (first_name, last_name, email) VALUES ('abhi', 'rockzz', 'abhirockzz@gmail.com')`